9elements/aygabtu/README.md

 is a scope matching all routes routing into `Web::PostsController`.

 Aygabtu keeps a **current scope**.
 You can call any action inside an example group, this will call that action on the current scope.
-Calling

 Scopes can be **nested**.
 Call the last method of a scope chain with a block like this: